 Cash Flows from Financing Activities

 Financing activities show where the business gets its funding from.
-Financing is cash received from sources external to the business, like loans or external investment.
-Financing cash flows also include dividends the business pays to shareholders and loan repayments to lenders.
+Additionally, financing is cash received from sources external to the business, like loans or external investment.
+These financing cash flows also include dividends the business pays to shareholders and loan repayments to lenders.

 Cash Flows from Taxation

 The tax you pay and any tax refunds are included here.